 Expert Tips for Maximizing Your Bathroom Night Light’s Potential

-To truly harness the power of your bathroom night light, a little planning goes a long way.
+To truly use the power of your bathroom night light, a little planning goes a long way.

 - Map Your Path: Walk the route from your bed to the bathroom, and then within the bathroom itself.
 Identify potential tripping hazards and key areas that need illumination (e.g., the toilet, the sink, the shower entrance).
 Place night lights strategically along this entire path.